mikeloomisgg/mikeloomisgg.github.io/_posts/2019-04-05-lambda-lambda-lambda.md

 tags: [cpp]
 ---

+What are lambdas and why should you care?

 <!-- Explain what lambdas are -->
 Technically, I am talking about unnamed functions.
 A concept which is ubiquitous in functional programming languages like Haskell or Lisp.
 There are many possible benefits toward this style of programming, but the reason I started loving lambdas is that it makes the code much more clear and concise.